nitawa-hl/HL-hatlike-tracker/README.md

 In games with four or more players, there are so-called [hat-guessing strategies](https://github.com/hanabi/hanabi.github.io/blob/main/misc/hat-guessing.md) which are considered game-breaking.
-Competitions on hanab.live are often played with the following house rule as a result:
+So the Hanabi competitions are often played with the following house rule:

-Hence, the following rule is often used.

 > In the instant before someone plays a card, they enter a P state,
 > which they do not exit until they take a non-play action.